 It’s half term this week and if you’re running out of things to keep your kids occupied then I’ve got some great, free recycled craft ideas for kids made from the contents of your recycling bin for your kids to tackle.
-All the crafts are super fun and great for nursery school aged kids and up (although adult supervision and in some cases, help, is definitely require).
+All the crafts are super fun and great for nursery school-aged kids and up (although adult supervision and in some cases, help, is definitely required).

 1. Tin Can Telephone

 The old favourite.
 This one needs a fair bit of help from adults but is great fun.
 Wash out two tin cans (that ideally have been opened with a smooth edge tin can opener to avoid any sharp edges.
 Although covering the edge with tape is good too) and use a nail and hammer to make a hole in the bottom.
 Tie a long bit of string between the two (with the knot on the inside of the can) and start talking.

 2. Tin Can Stilts